pjessesco/ChollianWallPaper/README.md

 3. Refer [github workflow](https://github.com/pjessesco/ChollianWallPaper/blob/main/.github/workflows/macOS.yml) for more details.

 Building Qt can be replaced with installing it using homebrew, and CURL is embedded in macOS natively.
-Reason for building them is to offer universal binary for both Intel/Apple Silicon, and `scripts/bundle_macos.py` is written for the case.
+Reason for building them is to offer universal binary for both Intel/Apple Silicon.
 See [2021.10](https://github.com/pjessesco/ChollianWallPaper/tree/2021.10) how we've done it before with homebrew.

 ### Windows